roelbertens/scrape_save_search/README.md

 assigning the role *BigQuery Data Editor* or higher.

 Your private key saved in `google-credentials\gsdk-credentials.json` is copied into the container when building the Docker image.
-When running a container, the key is then used to authenticate to Google Cloud.
+When running a container the key is used for authentication with Google Cloud.

 ### Google BigQuery